-Opals are the most common of the October birthstones.
-Opals are valued for their dramatic play-of-color, with rainbow hues.
-Opals birthstone jewelry makes for fantastic gifts since this stone is so versatile.
-Be wary as they are pretty brittle if you are buying jewelry for everyday wear.
+Opal is the most common of the October birthstones.
+Many find value in its dramatic play of color and rainbow hues.
+Opal birthstone jewelry makes for fantastic gifts since this stone is so versatile.
+Be wary as the stone is pretty brittle if you are buying jewelry for everyday wear.

 What Makes Opals Unique?

 Opals are unique in that they lack a crystal structure, which is generally accepted as scientific criteria for defining a mineral.
 Because of this, they are not precisely a mineral but instead a mineraloid.
 Still, many scientific references classify opal as a mineral.

 You may have heard of black opal.
 This expression of the October birthstone is the most valuable.
 The black opal contains iron oxide that gives it that lovely dark hue.
 Black opals can range in color from grey to dark black.
 This version of the opal is ofter cut in an oval and looks stunning in contrast with white gold.

 Where Are Opals Found?

 You can find the opal stone worldwide: the fields of Australia are the most prolific spots for this October birthstone.